GeoNode/geonode.github.com/workshops/devel/_sources/intro/standards.txt

 The Web Coverage Service (WCS) specification defines an interface for reading and writing geospatial raster data as "coverages" across the web.
 It is used within GeoNode to enable downloading of raster layers in various formats.

-Catalogue Services for Web (CSW)
+Catalogue Service for Web (CSW)
 --------------------------------

-The Catalogue Services for Web (CSW) specification defines an interface for exposing a catalogue of geospatial records across the web.
-It is used within geonode to enable external applications to search GeoNode's layer catalogue or to provide federated search that includes a set of GeoNode layers within another application.
+The Catalogue Service for Web (CSW) specification defines an interface for exposing a catalogue of geospatial metadata across the web.
+It is used within GeoNode to enable any application to search GeoNode's catalogue or to provide federated search that includes a set of GeoNode layers within another application.

 Tile Mapping Service (TMS/WMTS)
 -------------------------------